 Strain mixture into a shallow bowl by pressing it with a rubber spatula through a fine-mesh strainer.
 Cool to room temperature, cover with plastic wrap, then refrigerate until firm enough to roll, preferably overnight.

 Coat your hands with confectioner's sugar and roll ganache into ¾-inch balls.
 Place in a single layer on a jelly-roll pan and refrigerate until very firm.
-Finely chop toasted coconut in a food processor fitted with a metal blade.
+Pulse toasted coconut in a food processor fitted with a metal blade until chopped.

 Temper the bittersweet chocolate (see instructions).
 Line a jelly-roll pan with aluminum foil, shiny side up, smoothing out any wrinkles, or cover pan with a piece of acetate.
 Dip truffles in the melted chocolate, or roll in chocolate between your palms, making as thin and even a coating as possible.
 Place truffles on the prepared pan.
 Sprinkle each truffle with a generous amount of the toasted coconut while chocolate coating is still wet.
 Refrigerate until firm.
 Place in fluted paper cups, if desired, and serve at room temperature.

 Truffles © 2006 Dede Wilson.
 Photo © Harvard Common Press.
 All rights reserved.

 Looking for recipe supplies?
 Check out our reference pages: